 Division Chief Jerome Buechner started his firefighting career in 1988 as a volunteer firefighter and has worked for three professional departments.
 He joined Madison Fire Department in February 2000 and has held the positions of Firefighter, Apparatus Engineer, Lieutenant, and Training Captain.
-Jerome served as a Rapid Intervention Team member and Heavy Urban Rescue Team member.
+Chief Buechner served as a Rapid Intervention Team member and Heavy Urban Rescue Team member.
 He also contributed to the Safety and Mentorship Committees for the department.
-Jerome conducted his studies at Madison College and Scottsdale Community College.
+Chief Buechner conducted his studies at Madison College and Scottsdale Community College.

 As Division Chief of Health & Wellness, he oversees the annual medical exams for the department and coordinates light duty personnel.
 He is also the coordinator for the Tactical Fitness Team and is responsible for maintaining and replacing exercise equipment.
 Additionally, Chief Buechner is the Fire Department Safety Officer, leads the Fire Investigation Division, and is responsible for coordinating firefighter skill assessments.